Welcome to the Premier Website for Professional Business Analysis

 • Charges the next step a higher price than it paid.
 In other words,

-Manufacturer list price < Distributor list price < Wholesaler list price <Retailer list price.
+Manufacturer list price < Distributor list price

-End-users or Consumers sometimes bypass one or more stages in the chain and buy directly from the wholesaler at wholesale prices (or from the manufacturer at so-called factory prices).
+End-users or Consumers sometimes bypass one or more stages in the chain and buy directly from the wholesaler at Wholesale prices (or from the manufacturer at so-called Factory Prices).
 When customers buy directly from the wholesaler or manufacturer, this is not an instance of discounting or sale pricing.
 Customers are instead bypassing part of the supply chain.

 Seven Popular Pricing Strategies

-Sellers usually approach pricing their goods or services with a pricing strategy.
+Sellers usually approach pricing their goods or services with a Pricing Strategy.
 The pricing strategy describes how the seller uses pricing to move toward:

 • Specific pricing objectives (such as "maximize units sold").